Quotients, pure existential completions and arithmetic universes: The pure existential completion

 \section{The pure existential completion}

 In \cite{ECRT} the second author introduced a free construction, called \emph{existential completion}, that freely adds left adjoints along a given class of morphisms $\Lambda$ (closed under pullbacks, compositions and isomorphisms) to a given primary doctrine.
 Such a notion has been renamed {\it generalized existential completion} in \cite{maietti_trotta} to distinguish some of its relevant instances.

-Here we follow the terminology used in \cite{maietti_trotta} and we call {\it pure existential completion} the instance of the (generalized) existential completion of a primary doctrine when $\Lambda$ is the class of product projections of its base.
-This instance turned out to coincide with the restriction to faithful fibrations of the \emph{simple coproduct (or sum) completion} of a fibration employed by Peter Hofstra in~\cite{hofstra2011}.
-Instead, the instance of the existential completion when $\Lambda$ is the class all the morphisms of its base, called {\it full existential completion} in \cite{maietti_trotta}, coincides with the {\it $\exists$-completion} introduced by J. Frey in \cite{Frey2020,Frey2014AFS}.
+Following the terminology in \cite{maietti_trotta}, the \emph{pure existential completion} is the instance of the generalized existential completion where the class $\Lambda$ consists of product projections.

-In \cite{maietti_trotta} we provided an intrinsic characterization of generalized existential completions with respect to a class $\Lambda$ in terms of {\it having enough existential free elements} with respect to $\Lambda$.
-An equivalent characterization for the instance of full existential completions has been independently introduced by J. Frey in \cite{Frey2020,Frey2014AFS} naming $\exists$\emph{-prime predicates} what we call {\it existential free elements}.
-Here, we present a further version of this characterization based on the notion of \emph{pure existential free objects of an existential doctrine $P$ relative to a subdoctrine $P'$} which slightly generalizes the notion of \emph{pure existential free objects of a doctrine $P$} and it will be useful in the proof of Theorem~\ref{thm_main_1}.
+In \cite{maietti_trotta} we provided an intrinsic characterization of generalized existential completions through the notion of {\it existential free elements} with respect to $\Lambda$.
+Here, we present a further version of this characterization (Theorem~\ref{theorem caract. gen. pure existential completion}) only for the pure existential completion (but it can be smoothly extended to all generalized existential completions) by introducing the notion of \emph{pure existential free elements of an existential doctrine $P$ relative to a subdoctrine $P'$} which slightly generalizes the notion of \emph{pure existential free objects of a doctrine $P$}.
+This result will be relevant in the proof of Theorem~\ref{thm_main_1}.

-In the following, we recall the details of the construction of the pure existential completion from \cite{ECRT} and its characterization in terms of pure existential free elements from \cite{maietti_trotta}, since in this paper we will prove theorems involving just this notion.

-In detail, recall that this construction consists in producing a pure existential doctrine $\doctrine{\mC}{\purecompex{P }}$, called {\it pure existential completion}, from a given primary doctrine $\doctrine{\mC}{P}$.
-This assignment extends to a 2-adjunction
+Since we will mainly perform our calculations on pure existential completions by just referring to their intrinsic characterizations, here we do not recall the original construction from \cite{ECRT}.
+We just remind from \cite{ECRT} that the pure existential completion $\doctrine{\mC}{\purecompex{P }}$ of a given primary doctrine $\doctrine{\mC}{P}$ provides a 2-adjunction